 The use of probiotics, such as Lactobacillus GG and Saccharomyces boulardii, has been studied in the prevention of TD in small numbers of people.
 Results are inconclusive, partially because standardized preparations of these bacteria are not reliably available.
 Studies are ongoing with prebiotics to prevent TD, but data are insufficient to recommend their use.
 There have been anecdotal reports of beneficial outcomes after using bovine colostrum as a daily prophylaxis agent for TD.
 However, commercially sold preparations of bovine colostrum are marketed as dietary supplements that are not Food and Drug Administration (FDA) approved for medical indications.
 Because no data from rigorous clinical trials demonstrate efficacy, there is insufficient information to recommend the use of bovine colostrum to prevent TD.

 Although prophylactic antibiotics can prevent some TD, the emergence of antimicrobial resistance has made the decision of how and when to use antibiotic prophylaxis for TD difficult.
-Controlled studies have shown that diarrhea attack rates are reduced by 90% or more by the use of antibiotics.
+Controlled studies have shown that use of antibiotics reduces diarrhea attack rates by 90% or more.
 The prophylactic antibiotic of choice has changed over the past few decades as resistance patterns have evolved.
 Fluoroquinolones have been the most effective antibiotics for the prophylaxis and treatment of bacterial TD pathogens, but increasing resistance to these agents among Campylobacter and Shigella species globally limits their potential use.
-Alternative considerations include azithromycin and rifaximin, a nonabsorbable broad-spectrum antibiotic.
+In addition fluoroquinolones are associated with tendinitis and an increased risk of Clostridioides difficile infection, and current guidelines discourage their use for prophylaxis.
+Alternative considerations include azithromycin, rifaximin, and rifamycin SV.